hujhax/austin-improv-wiki/Kristen Kurtis.md

 }}
 [[Category/Performers|Kurtis]]

 **Kristen Kurtis** is an improviser, actor, stand-up, and sketch writer/performer.
+She has performed as Any Winehouse in both *Rock N Roll Purgatory* and *Late Night Time Machine*.

 ## Troupes
 * [[Bad Font]]